Entity–relationship model: Fan trap

-The first is the 'fan trap'.
-It occurs with a (master) table that links to multiple tables in a one-to-many relationship.
-The issue derives its name from the way the model looks when it's drawn in an entity–relationship diagram: the linked tables 'fan out' from the master table.
-This type of model looks similar to a star schema, a type of model used in data warehouses.
-When trying to calculate sums over aggregates using standard SQL over the master table, unexpected (and incorrect) results may occur.
-The solution is to either adjust the model or the SQL.
-This issue occurs mostly in databases for decision support systems, and software that queries such systems sometimes includes specific methods for handling this issue.
+The first issue is the fan trap.
+It occurs when a (master) table links to multiple tables in a one-to-many relationship.
+The issue derives its name from the visual appearance of the model when it is drawn in an entity–relationship diagram, as the linked tables 'fan out' from the master table.
+This type of model resembles a star schema, which is a common design in data warehouses.
+When attempting to calculate sums over aggregates using standard SQL queries based on the master table, the results can be unexpected and often incorrect due to the way relationships are structured.
+The miscalculation happens because SQL treats each relationship individually, which may result in double-counting or other inaccuracies.
+This issue is particularly common in decision support systems.
+To mitigate this, either the data model or the SQL query itself must be adjusted.
+Some database querying software designed for decision support includes built-in methods to detect and address fan traps.